Arash67/cvsim/README.md

 # SimVasSim
-This is a collection for codes for cardiovascular simulations using SimVascular
+This is a collection of python scripts for computational cardiovascular simulations